Remy (Street Fighter): Conception and design

 When developing 3rd Strike, the development team felt the game was missing something and decided they needed to include a handsome male character, particular one that fit the Japanese bikei trope, something that they felt Capcom was not particularly known for.
 His character designer put together a wide variety of concepts, creating 40-50 character designs which included a doctor, a priest, a prince, and a monster all in that aesthetic, with the priest concept being one of the final designs they considered.
 Early design traits for his character described him as a "genius that looks down on others" and "cool but with a feminine side".

-Standing 173 cm (5 ft 8 in) tall, Remy is a slim man with long turquoise colored hair that often covers his right eye.
+Standing tall, Remy is a slim man with long turquoise colored hair that often covers his right eye.
 His outfit consists of red pants, matching shoes and belt, and a zipped up black jacket with the Greek letter omega emblazoned on the upper chest across the zipper.
 Remy was intended to be a hardcore martial artist in the same vein was fellow characters Alex and Ryu.
 In terms of gameplay, several ideas were also considered in this regard, before deciding on a character that would use attacks that required to be charged first.
 While Remy was added late in development, the team was happy his character was able to be completed.

 Amongst the multiple character designs considered during Remy's development was a young man with multiple personalities and a Shadaloo symbol on the back of his jacket, referencing the criminal organization ran by Street Fighter II villain M. Bison.
 This particular iteration of Remy's design would have also been able to poison enemies with his hands.
 When developing Street Fighter V, Capcom recycled many of these ideas from this concept to create the character F.A.N.G.